eigr/spawn/CONTRIBUTING.md

    Despite being simple, Spawn has a lot of flexibility and can be configured in many ways.
 Try to implement default values for most parameters of protobufs.

-   It is also important to note that the essential thing is that the user is able to register with the proxy and perform his actors through the invocation resource.
+   It is also important to note that the essential thing is that the user is able to register with the proxy and perform his Actors through the invocation resource.
 Focus on that at first and leave the spawning feature and other protocol options for when you are able to do the first two features mentioned.

 4. **API style:**